RSapsford89/a-walk-in-the-park/README.md

 ## Future Improvements

+* should the icons in the card have a hidden <p> to describe the content?
 * signup btn should change to better contrasting colour
-* sort out the buttons!
-Colors once highlighted/pressed should not be blue.
-* overlay first line to the embed video in sm view?
-* semantics need adding/checking
+* semantics need checking
-* are img titles req? y
-* reduce max vp width at large sizes - its too wide!
-* AmIResponsive
-* HTML and CSS validation
+* HTML and CSS validation - passes, need screenshots
 * cards need hidden descriptive words for accessibility reasons! (distance for the map icon etx)